kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 Same thing applies for `--save-config` and other client-side related flags in kubectl which we might remove.

-No deprecation is planned at that time though.

 ### Upgrade / Downgrade Strategy